Table of Contents

 - Pulmonary edema (Non-cardiogenic)

-- Oxygen and respiratory support take priority in all patients suspected of opiate poisoning.
+- Oxygen and respiratory support take priority in all patients suspected with opiate poisoning

-- Supportive care including IV fluids, re-warming in the case of hypothermia, and maintenance of normoglycemia.
+- Supportive care including intravenous fluids, re-warming in the case of hypothermia, and maintenance of normoglycemia

 Acute cannabis intoxication has the following clinical features: